awslabs/aws-saas-boost/docs/getting-started.md

 1. Setup an IAM user in your AWS account with full admin permissions.
 2. Set up your AWS CLI credentials with an AWS Access Key and default region.

-If you are installing SaaS Boost in AWS **China Regions(Beijing/Ningxia)**, please follow instructions of [Provision AWS SaaS Boost in GCR](./provision-in-gcr.md) or the Chinese version of [Getting Started Guide](./getting-started.cn.md).
+If you are installing SaaS Boost in one of the AWS **China Regions (Beijing/Ningxia)**, please follow the instructions in [Provision AWS SaaS Boost in GCR](./provision-in-gcr.md) or the Chinese version of [Getting Started Guide](./getting-started.cn.md).

 To start the installation process, perform the following steps:
 1. From the terminal window, navigate to the directory where you've downloaded AWS SaaS Boost (aws-saas-boost).